ylashin/jekyll-now/_posts/2017-01-26-sharepoint-addin-with-tensorflow.markdown

 ```

 We will now configure Nginx as a reverse proxy to forward requests to our ASP.NET application.
-We will be editing files in /etc folder so we need to run in admin mode
+We will be editing files in **/etc** folder so we need to run in admin mode

 ```
 sudo gedit /etc/nginx/sites-available/default
 ```
-This will open nginx config file for default website in gedit editor, then we need to replace the **server** node contents with the following.
+This will open nginx config file for default website in text editor, then we need to replace the **server** node contents with the following.
-The 0.0.0.0 means it will listen on any IP or network interface of the VM.
+The **0.0.0.0** means it will listen on any IP or network interface of the VM.

 ```
 server {